psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 This form and beauty changed at sight,
 And tears ran down in showers flowing,
 And wet his breast and visage bright,
-"My woe ! " said he,"Oisin is going ! " '
+"My woe!" said he,"Oisin is going!" '

 Our parting from each other then,
 Patrick, the son and father hoary—